 You may inform Airbnb they may contact me directly as to the status of this property if further explanation is needed.
 In the City of Las Vegas, a business license is required for this type of activity.

 This notice should have proved your case.
 But still unconvinced, the Airbnb representative sent you one last email closing your case.
 He reiterated that this was the final decision and that he hoped you would continue to use Airbnb in the future.

 If that was the end of this story, I doubt that you would ever reuse a company that sent you to an illegal rental and then charged you $400 for your trouble.

 But that isn’t the end of this illegal Airbnb rental tale.

-I contacted Airbnb on your behalf, and their resolution team corrected your situation almost immediately.
+I contacted Airbnb on your behalf (here are Airbnb executive contacts for your use), and their resolution team corrected your situation almost immediately.
 Our executive contact reviewed the case and noted that the representative who had been handling your request made an error.
 Arriving at a property and discovering it’s an illegal rental is sufficient grounds for a complete refund.